maciej-piatek/TWEENK/README.md

 I'm planning to update it frequently and add new useful stuff to it so it will become a powerhouse of a note app in the future.
 It uses a custom .tweenk extension and AES-256 encryption.

+## Current features:
+Dark/Light mode switch
+Text hiding privacy view switch
+Strong AES-256 encryption
+Portability (no need for installation, use it anywhere) Ease of use

 ## Planned features:
 ~~1.
 Dark mode~~ [completed in 0.0.4 version]